waleedhad/AudioMuse-AI-cuda_12.2/README.md

 7.  **Configurable Weights:** The influence of each component in the final score is determined by weights (e.g., `SCORE_WEIGHT_DIVERSITY`, `SCORE_WEIGHT_PURITY`, `SCORE_WEIGHT_SILHOUETTE`).
 These are defined in `config.py` and allow you to tune the algorithm to prioritize, for example, more diverse playlists over extremely pure ones, or vice-versa.

 8.  **Best Overall Solution:** After all iterations are complete, the set of parameters that yielded the highest overall composite score is chosen.
-The playlists generated from this top-scoring configuration are then presented and created in Jellyfin.
+The playlists generated from this top-scoring configuration are then presented and created in Jellyfin or Navidrome.

 This iterative and evolutionary process allows AudioMuse-AI to automatically explore a vast parameter space and converge on a clustering solution that is well-suited to the underlying structure of your music library.